jmatysczak/JavaPOCs/README.md

 <strong>ServiceLoaderExample:</strong> Loads all services that implement the service interface and executes them.<br/>
 <strong>ServiceProviderExample:</strong> Implements the service interface.<br/>

+#### Shading
+Example of how to relocate classes (change their package) using the maven shade plugin.

 #### WalkFileTree
 Example of various java.nio.file.Files file tree walking methods.